Can Caffeine’s Brain Boost Help Ad Recall?

-A new study shows caffeine boosts brain activity.
+A study using fMRI brain imaging shows caffeine boosts brain activity.
 Dr Florian Koppelstatter of the Medical University Innsbruck, Austria, found that caffeine affects distinct areas of the brain.
-This study is beleived to be the first to demonstrate a visible impact on the brain from caffeine.
+This study is believed to be the first to demonstrate a visible impact on the brain from caffeine.
 Subjects who had been given caffeine showed significantly more activity in the frontal lobe and the anterior cingulum – areas of the brain associated with memory and attention.
 Subjects who received a placebo showed no such impact.

 The studies were conducted using functional magnetic resonance imaging (fMRI) to provide scans of short-term brain activity.
 The volunteer subjects were given 100 mg of caffeine, roughly equivalent to two cups of coffee.